 In addition, as described in the Resource Manager Administration Guide, all zenoss services except zeneventserver should be stopped prior to installing or upgrading any zenpack.
 This is particularly *critical* with this upgrade.
 Failure to stop the services may cause migration steps required for this upgrade to fail.

-When upgrading to newer version, Snapshots submenu and/or "Discover Guest Devices" option may be not available.
-If this issue is encountered, restart the zproxy service (by restarting) top-level "Zenoss.resmgr" application in Control Center.
+When upgrading to these versions, the Snapshots submenu, “Discover Guest Devices” option, and some vSAN related screens may be not available.
+If this issue is encountered, restart the zproxy service (by restarting) top-level “Zenoss.resmgr” application in Control Center.
 It is not necessary to restart the child services.

 View the discussion thread.